-Esther started her career as a Judge’s Clerk to the Hon Justice Arnold in the Court of Appeal, before joining the Crown Law Office, where she worked in the criminal and human rights teams.
-After completing her LLM at the University of Cambridge, Esther spent four years in the London office of a leading US litigation firm.
-During that time, she appeared as junior counsel in a number of high value commercial disputes, led by Lord Falconer of Thoroton, the former UK Lord Chancellor, Secretary of State for Justice, and Solicitor-General for England and Wales.
-Upon returning to New Zealand, Esther spent three years in the litigation team at Russell McVeagh, before commencing practice as a barrister at Stout Street Chambers in 2017.
+Esther started her career as a Judge’s Clerk in the Court of Appeal, before joining the Crown Law Office, where she worked in the criminal and human rights teams.
+After completing her LLM at the University of Cambridge, Esther spent four years in the London office of a leading US commercial litigation firm.
+Upon returning to New Zealand, Esther spent three years in the litigation team of a national firm before joining the independent bar in 2017.

 - LLM (Hons), University of Cambridge

 - BA (Psychology and Philosophy), Victoria University of Wellington

 2010 – 2014: Associate Attorney, Gibson Dunn LLP